 7855 Detroit Publishing Company glass plate negatives ranging in size from 5x7 to 18x22 inches, plus copy prints made directly from the original glass negatives

 375+ Detroit Photographic Company postcards

-Indexes to the Detroit Publishing Company glass plate negative collection are available in the library.
+Indexes to the Detroit Publishing Company glass plate negative collection are available in the Library & Research Center.
 The indexes are arranged by subject.
 One index lists Colorado images and general subjects; the other index lists images taken outside Colorado.
-Many of the Jackson images are available on line.
+Many Jackson images are available to view online.

 About William Henry Jackson

 In 1897, Jackson became a director of the Detroit Publishing Company in a venture to publish color prints from negatives by Jackson and other photographers.
 Jackson and his family settled in Detroit in 1898.
 The company used a photolithographic process to reproduce Jackson's black and white negatives in something approximating natural color.
-We hold many of these "chromolithographs."
+History Colorado holds many of these 'chromolithographs.'

-After retiring from the publishing company in 1924, Jackson moved to Washington, D.C. where he wrote and painted.
-In 1929 Jackson moved to New York City to become the research director of the Oregon Trail Memorial Association.
+After retiring from Detroit Publishing Company in 1924, Jackson moved to Washington, D.C., where he wrote and painted.
+In 1929, Jackson moved to New York City to become the research director of the Oregon Trail Memorial Association.
 The National Park Service contracted with him in 1935 to paint four murals for the Interior Department Building.
-Jackson died in New York City in June 1942 of complications following a hip fracture and was buried in Arlington National Cemetery.
+Jackson died in New York in June 1942 of complications following a hip fracture.
+He is buried in Arlington National Cemetery.

 Contact the Library